Reading Lessons Through Literature Level 4

 Reading Lessons Through Literature is a pick-up-and-go Orton phonogram reading program organized around the stories in The Elson Readers.
 RLTL teaches 75 basic phonograms.
 In each level, the spelling lists are organized around the stories in The Elson Readers.
 Each level the includes instructional material, the spelling lists, and an Elson Reader, so there are no additional readers to purchase.

-Category Description for Reading Lessons Through Literature
+Category Description for Reading & Spelling Through Literature

 Note: Book 4 has not yet transitioned from Reading Lessons Through Literature.
 This text will eventually become the new Book 3.